MoonstruckDev/Moonstruck-MCUP/readme.md

 - Always back up your files before making changes to prevent accidental data loss.
 - Screenshots can help verify folder structures and file paths for troubleshooting.

-*(Add screenshots here to visually guide users through the process.)*

----

-If you encounter any issues or have further questions, feel free to open an issue or consult the Xaero's Minimap documentation for additional support.